Pierre-Auguste Renoir ☔Umbrellas Project Color Tones ~ Introducing The 🌎World's Greatest 🎨Artists ~ Art 🖼History Unit Study

 - paint brushes (we absolutely love this 38 pc set of various brushes).

 Pierre-Auguste Renoir painted a few very similar painting of girls at the piano ~ here, I offered children to point out the differences between the paintings in the book and the puzzle.
+We are also using 3-part cards from Welcome To Mommyhood ~ download here.

 Project ☔Color Tones